 - Theresa May says the internet must now be regulated

 The Daily Caller — which posted several opinion pieces in 2016 explicitly linking Trump and Julius Caesar, both fawningly and now not — took a revolutionary attitude, drawing on a conservative outrage target du jour in its headline that broadcasts, “NYT Is Sponsoring an Assassination Depiction of Donald Trump.”
-(The New York Times Corporation is certainly one of Shakespeare in the Park’s corporate sponsors.)
+(The New York Times Corporation is one of Shakespeare in the Park’s corporate sponsors.)

 Within hours, two other corporate sponsors, Bank of America and Delta Airlines, pulled their sponsorships.
 Delta, citing in an emailed statement the “graphic staging” that “crossed the line on the requirements of precise flavor,” elected to stop its sponsorship because of the reliable airline of the Public Theater altogether.
-Bank of America has thus far maintained its relationship with the theater, however, issued an assertion ending its sponsorship of the Julius Caesar production:
+Bank of America has thus far maintained its relationship with the theater; however, it issued an assertion ending its sponsorship of the Julius Caesar production:

-But right-wing media shops’ swift pass to offense and outrage over the manufacturing — presumably due to the fact they think outrage will play properly to their target audience — does call into question how properly they draw close, and help, the history of Shakespeare and his vicinity in the Western canon.
+But right-wing media shops’ swift pass to offense and outrage over the manufacturing — presumably due to the fact they think fury will play properly to their target audience — does call into question how properly they draw close, and help, the history of Shakespeare and his vicinity in the Western canon.